Age of Information in Ultra-Dense IoT Systems: Performance and Mean-Field Game Analysis: A Mean-Field Game Framework for AoI Minimization

 \section{A Mean-Field Game Framework for AoI Minimization}

 In this section, we aim at designing the optimal waiting rate of each device so that its average AoI or its average peak AoI is minimized under the associated stringent energy constraint.

-Under the stationary distribution $\bs{\pi}_n$, based on Fig.~\ref{fig:system_AoI_evlution} and by using the renewal reward theorem\cite{stewart2009probability}, we can derive the average energy cost per unit time of device $n$ for channel sensing and packet transmitting as:
+In our model, for each device, there will incur some energy cost for channel sensing during state (W) and for status update transmission during state (S).
+Recall that $C_s$ and $C_t$ are the channel sensing cost per unit time and the transmission cost per unit time for each device, respectively.
+Then, under the stationary distribution $\bs{\pi}_n$, based on Fig.~\ref{fig:system_AoI_evlution} and by using the renewal reward theorem\cite{stewart2009probability}, we can derive the average energy cost per unit time of device $n$ for channel sensing and packet transmitting as:

-Note that, $\bs{\pi}_n$ depends on the waiting rates of all devices $\bs{w}\triangleq (w_m)_{m\in\mathcal{N}}$.
+Note that $\bs{\pi}_n$ depends on the waiting rates of all devices $\bs{w}\triangleq (w_m)_{m\in\mathcal{N}}$.
 Given the waiting rates chosen by all other devices $\bs{w}_{-n}\triangleq \bs{w}\setminus w_n$, each device $n\in\mathcal{N}$ seeks to find its optimal waiting rate $w_n$ by solving the following optimization problem:

 where $g(\cdot)\in\{\bar{\Delta}_{WOP},\bar{\Delta}^p_{WOP},\bar{\Delta}_{WP},\bar{\Delta}^p_{WP}\}$ is a generic AoI function corresponding to the average AoI and the average peak AoI under the two packet management schemes derived in Theorem~\ref{theorem:aoi}.
 The problem in \eqref{eqn:problem_original} is a noncooperative game\cite{han2019game}, as the objective function in \eqref{eqn:obj_ori} and the constraint in \eqref{eqn:cons_ori} are coupled by the actions (i.e., the waiting rates) of all devices.
 In general, finding the equilibrium of the game in \eqref{eqn:problem_original} is computationally prohibitive for an ultra-dense IoT system with a large $N$\cite{nisan_roughgarden_tardos_vazirani_2007}.
 Moreover, by the transition diagram of $\{Q_n(t),t\geq 0\}$ in Fig.~\ref{fig:ctmc}, we can see that it is a non-homogeneous CTMC with time-varying transition rates, and thus, it is generally impossible to derive its stationary distribution \cite{6239591}.